aliahmed204/Php_E-commerce/README.md

 ### User Registration
 Registration System: Users can register for an account to access the website's features Registration Form: A user-friendly registration form is provided, including fields for username, password, email, full name, and other required details.
-Validation Checks: The system enforces validation checks during registration to ensure data accuracy and security:
+Validation Checks: The system enforces validation checks during registration to ensuredata accuracy and security:
 Username Validation: Checks for uniqueness and valid characters.
 Password Validation: Ensures password complexity and security.
 Email Validation: Validates the email format and uniqueness.